Nathan Mathis: Biography

 Mathis was born in Midland City, Alabama and graduated from Slocomb High School.
 He served as chair of the Houston County Commission from 1974 until 1978, and in 1982 ran for the Alabama House of Representatives as a Democrat, serving until his defeat in 1994.

 Mathis attempted a comeback to the House in 1998; this effort proved unsuccessful.
 In 2002, he ran for Alabama Commissioner of Agriculture and Industries but lost the Democratic primary.

 In June 2005, Mathis declared his intent to run for Governor of Alabama in 2006 as an independent.
 If elected, Mathis said he would build 15 casinos in Alabama in order to help fund the state.
 He ultimately entered the Democratic primary, but lost to Lucy Baxley.

 In 2010, Mathis switched parties and became a Republican.
 He ran that same year for Alabama Senate but lost the Republican primary.
 In 2012, he ran as a Republican for Houston County Commission.
 In 2014, Mathis reverted to the Democratic Party and announced his intent to run for the Alabama Senate, but his candidacy was blocked by the Alabama Democratic Party due to his support of Republican candidates within the four years prior to the election.

 In 2016, Mathis was the Democratic nominee for Alabama's 2nd congressional district against incumbent Republican Martha Roby.
-He lost the election by 8 percentage points.
+Despite the district's heavy Republican lean and Republican presidential nominee Donald Trump winning the district a nearly 2–1 margin, he lost the election by only 8 percentage points.

 Mathis ran as a Democrat for Alabama's 2nd congressional district in 2020.
 He lost the primary election.